syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 boolean
 </td>
 <td class="description">
-True, if the event should be canceled; otherwise, false.
+true, if the event should be canceled; otherwise, false.
 </td>
 </tr>
 <tr>